 are drawn.
 The eye begins to close

-The practitioners of the prose poem have been cloud based since 1841.
-If I didnt know better, I would have said that someone sent me a message.
+The sky was the first prose poem.
+If I didn’t know better, I would have said that someone sent me a message.
 The sun hung behind the clouds so that I could see it perfectly without pain, this vibrant circle-source of light that haloed the atmosphere.
 And a dark cloud passed in front that was shaped like an eye, so the pupil of god watched me without judgement, and I closed my eyes and two perfectly synchronised tears fell from them, and this sky-gaze watched as I drove towards my house.
 Then the yet darker part of this cloud passed in front, and obscured the sun.
 But I knew then that the sun would appear again when the cloud passed.
 And of course this was a beautiful thing to know.
-I drove home and parked and listened to the rest of Jon Hopkin’s album and felt somewhat calm depsite the other tears which remained constantly ready to fall.
+I drove home and parked and listened to the rest of Jon Hopkin’s album and felt somewhat calm despite the other tears which remained constantly ready to fall.